wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 These entry points may be loaded directly from a script element, or concatenated into a larger project, or otherwise loaded as you like.

 Further code modules are loaded at runtime, which must be available with their defined names together in a directory.
-Currently the files should be hosted same-origin to the web page that includes them, or the worker threads and Flash audio shim may not load correctly.
+If the files are not hosted same-origin to the web page that includes them, you will need to set up appropriate CORS headers to allow loading of the worker JS modules.

 Dynamically loaded assets:
 * `ogv-worker-audio.js` and `ogv-worker-video.js` are Worker entry points, used to run video and audio decoders in the background.